Tech-at-DU/React-Redux-passwords-Tutorial/P04-Controlled-Components/readme.md

 ## The virtual DOM

-The DOM is Document Object Model, it is the structure of nodes or elements created from the an HTML document.
+The DOM is Document Object Model is the structure of nodes or elements created from the an HTML document.

 Traversing and modifying elements in the DOM, like updating the text/html content of an element is a slow operation in the browser.

-React solves this speed issue by creating a virtual DOM that holds the structure of the document in JavaScript.
+React solves this speed issue by creating a virtual DOM holds the structure of the document in JavaScript.
 Changes to the virtual DOM are much faster than making changes to DOM directly.

 When the DOM needs to be changed the React uses a diffing algorithm to identify which elements need to be changed, and applies changes to only those elements in the DOM.